• Skip to primary navigation

 Cheddar Crust

-• Dump the dough mixture, including loose flour, onto a work area.
-Fraisage, or smear the dough with the palm of one hand.
-Do this three times.
-This helps to create the layers of a buttery crust.
-See photos and a more detailed explanation in my post on making a fool-proof crust, also found in my Pantry Section of the this blog.
+- Dump the dough mixture, including loose flour, onto a work area.
+Heap the dough and flour together, and smear the dough (and loose flour) away from you, using the palm of your hand.
+Repeat 2 more times, and incorporate all the loose flour into the dough.Pro-tip: This technique is called fraisage, and is a classic French technique to create layers of a buttery crust.
+See photos and a more detailed explanation in my post on making a fool-proof crust.

-• Form into two disks of equal size (this crust recipe is enough for two tarts or pies).
+- Form into two disks of equal size using your fingers (this crust recipe is enough for two tarts or pies).
 Wrap in wax paper or plastic, and chill in the refrigerator for 30 minutes.

 Tart Filling

-• Add the final tablespoon to a heavy sauté pan with the butter over medium heat.
-Add the red onions and sauté until very limp.
+- Add one tablespoon of olive oil to a heavy sauté pan with the butter over medium heat.
+When the butter is melted, add the red onions and sauté until very limp.
 Reduce the heat to medium-low and continue to cook until caramelized, stirring periodically.
 This will take around 40 minutes, and is well worth the extra time to do.
 Remove onions and set aside.
-Keep the sauté pan over medium-low heat.

-• Add the orange juice to the sauté pan, and scrape up the bits of caramelized onion.
+- Add the orange juice to the sauté pan, and scrape up the bits of caramelized onion.
 Add the kale, and a light sprinkling of cayenne, salt and pepper.
-When the kale becomes limp, add the onions and cauliflower; toss to combine.
+When the kale becomes limp, add the caramelized onions and roasted cauliflower.
+Toss to combine.

-• Keep the oven at 375° F. Remove the unbaked shell from the refrigerator, and place it on a baking sheet.
+- Remove the unbaked pie crust from the refrigerator, and place it on a baking sheet.
 Fill the shell with the kale mixture.
-Sprinkle a little cheddar cheese on top.
-Arrange the tomatoes on top of the cheese, and sprinkle the remaining cheese over the top.
+Arrange the tomatoes on top, and finish with the cheddar cheese.

-• Bake for 30 minutes, or until the crust is a golden brown and the cheese is melted.
+- Bake for 30 minutes in the 375˚F oven, or until the crust is a golden brown and the cheese on top is melted.
 Serve warm.

 I so can't wait to make this!
 It's going on the menu for this upcoming week.
 Gorgeous!